gjbex/Containers-for-HPC/examples/README.md

 1. `multistage`: example of a multistage build file.
 1. `conda`: example of a multistage build of an image with a conda environment.
+1. `reproducible_definitions`: example of using a reproducible definition file to build an image.